 How Housing Discrimination Continues to Impact Marginalized Groups in the U.S.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-It’s necessary to take stock of how far housing policy has gone to outlaw discriminatory practices, and what work remains to be finished.
+It’s necessary to take stock of how far housing policy has gone to outlaw discriminatory practices and what work remains to be finished.

 What is housing discrimination?